Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 A: Detailed instructions for a location change are available on our website under “permits” then “alcohol applications” then “supplemental documents.”

-Q: An officer or member is being removed from my business, what do I do?
+Q: An officer or member is being removed from the business, what do I do?

 A: Please follow the Change of Members/Shareholders/Officers instructions available on our website under “permits” then “alcohol applications” then “supplemental documents.

-Q: How do I change the trade name of my business?
+Q: How do I change the trade name of the business?

 - Detailed instructions for reporting a trade name change are available on our website under “permits” then “alcohol applications” then “supplemental documents.”

-Q: I am selling my business, what do I do with my permit?
+Q: I am selling the business, what do I do with the permit?

 A: If you are selling the LLC or corporation holding the permit, the permit remains with the new owners who are required to complete a Change of Members/Shareholders/Officers with ATC.
 If you are only selling the business assets, you must surrender your permit to ATC, via mail or in person, within 5 day of the sale.